thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 >
 > -- Mikalai Alimenkou

-This, together with XP Conference made my year.
-I was so proud of this accomplishment.

 As a bonus
 [XP Days Ukraine recorded my session](https://www.youtube.com/watch?v=h4DM-Wa0aDQ).
 For some reason, it pops up now and then on Twitter.
 It almost reached 5.000 views. 🤷‍♂️

+Looking back, XP Days Ukraine and XP Conference made my year and launched me as a speaker.
+I was so proud of this accomplishment.

 By the end of 2017, [Leena S N](https://twitter.com/leenasn) nudged me to submit at [Agile India 2018](https://2018.agileindia.org/).
 I hesitated because of the travel and the impact on the family.
 Ultimately, I did propose but was thinking we will see what happens.
-It turned out I was going to travel to India in 2018. 😳 A wonderful experience I am not going to forget soon.
+It turned out I was going to travel to India in 2018.
+😳 A wonderful experience I am not going to forget soon.

 ## CodeMotion Milan 2018